savan1304/Find-My-Lease/README.md

-==> 4 collections in firestore: User, ScheduledVisits (a subcollection of User), Saved (a subcollection of User), Listing
+==> 3 collections in firestore: User, ScheduledVisits (a subcollection of User), Listing

      User collection: Add doc (C) after a new user registration

      ScheduledVisits collection: Add doc (C) after scheduling a visit, Read (R) for Scheduled Visits page, Read (R) and Update (E) for VisitRequests

-     Saved collection: Add doc(C) after saving a listing, Read(R) saved listing, Delete(D) listing from the saved collection

      Listing collection: Add doc (R) after posting a listing, Read(R) listing for 'Home', 'HouseDetails', 'My Posted listings' screens, Edit(U) for Edit listing option from 'My posted listings' screens, Delete(D) for deleting the listing from 'My Posted listings' or the 'Saved' screen.
 Read (R) and Update (E) for VisitRequests